Dion Pereira

-Dion Enrico Pereira (born 25 March 1999) is an English footballer who plays as a winger for Bradford City on loan from Luton Town.
+Dion Enrico Pereira Greives (born 25 March 1999) is a footballer who plays as a winger for EFL League Two side Crawley Town.
+Born in England, he plays for the Antigua and Barbuda national team.

 Club career

+Watford

 On 6 May 2017, Pereira made his senior debut for Watford in a 3–0 away defeat at Leicester City, coming on as a substitute in the 83rd minute for Mbaye Niang.

 Pereira was awarded the Watford Young Player of the Season award for the 2016–17 season.

+Atlanta United

 On 15 January 2019, Pereira signed with MLS club Atlanta United.
 He later joined the club's affiliate side Atlanta United 2 and on 10 March 2019, made his debut for the side in the USL Championship in 2–0 win over Hartford Athletic.

 Pereira was released by Atlanta before the start of their 2020 season.

+Luton Town

 On 3 November 2020, Pereira signed with Luton Town and joined the U23 team after 11 months without football.

 On 8 October 2021, Pereira joined National League side Yeovil Town on a short-term loan deal.
 Pereira's loan with Yeovil Town was cut short after just one match after being recalled by Luton.

 On 4 January 2022, Pereira joined League Two side Bradford City on loan until the end of the season.
 The move was assisted by Pereira's Luton teammate Carlos Mendes Gomes, who had been managed by Bradford City manager Derek Adams at Morecambe.
 On 1 September 2022, Pereira returned to Bradford City on loan until the end of the 2022–23 season.

+On 1 September 2023, Pereira joined EFL League Two club Sutton United on a season-long loan.

+On 27 January 2024, he joined National League side Dagenham & Redbridge on a loan until the end of the season.
+In June 2024, he returned to the Daggers on a season-long loan deal.

+On 9 May 2025, it was announced that Dion Pereira would be released by Luton at the end of his contract.

+Crawley Town

+On 4 July 2025, Pereira signed for EFL League Two club Crawley Town on a free transfer.

+International career

+Pereira made his debut for the Antigua and Barbuda national team against Bahamas on 14 October 2023.

 Personal life

-Born in England, Pereira is of Portuguese descent.
-Went to Queens secondary school in Bushey and left in 2015.
+Born in England, Pereira is of Portuguese and Antiguan descent.
+He attended Queens' School in Bushey before dropping out in 2015.